 In this week’s episode, we discuss:

-03:23 What is the main obstacle to having self-reliant team members in your business?
+- 03:23 The main obstacles to having self-reliant team members in your business

-34:43 What is the realistic next step leaders can take in the next week to develop self-reliant team members?
+- 34:43 Actionable step to take in the next week to develop self-reliant team members?

-What is the main obstacle to having self-reliant team members in your business?
+The main obstacles to having self-reliant team members in your business

 There are two main obstacles to having a self-reliant team: